Celebrating Green Lantern: The Animated Series

 We all know how the Green Lantern movie ended up and there’s a number of reasons why the first major step Warner Brothers took away from Batman and Superman failed to live up to expectations.
 Nothing deflates a hype engine more than a high profile failure and in this case there was collateral damage created by a failed merchandising campaign which torpedoed Green Lantern: The Animated Series.
 The show ended after one season, doomed by retailers who showed no interest in a toy line that was needed to help underwrite the costs of a CGI show whose budget carried nearly a $1 million per episode price tag.
 Despite the good reception the show received simple economics proved a greater nemesis than Atrocitus and the Anti-Monitor combined.
 Five years later it’s a shame to think about what could have been knowing that producers Jim Krieg and Giancarlo Volpe had planted the seeds for things like the fall of Sinestro and Blackest Night.
 (Author’s note: you can listen to Podcast of Oa episode 64 and our conversation with the producers about what was in store for fans here) The recent news that Young Justice has been revived for a third season sparks hope that there is perhaps another day ahead for Green Lantern: The Animated Series, but five years on the show deserves a look back at what made it so special in the first place.

 Green Lantern’s popularity was at a peak and it took no small effort to take so many years of continuity and boil them down so that the story telling was rich enough in the lore department for viewers like myself and yet accessible enough for people who had no previous exposure to the mythology.
-The writers touched on nearly every color in the emotional spectrum despite the fact that they were still being developed on the pages of the monthly comic series.
-With so many unknowns about the Indigo Tribe and with the Sinestro Corps being off limits the show managed to hit everything else that Geoff Johns had developed during his run.
+The writers touched on nearly every color in the emotional spectrum despite the fact that they were still being developed on the pages of the monthly comic book series.
+With so many unknowns about the Indigo Tribe and with the Sinestro Corps being off limits the show managed to touch on a great deal of what Geoff Johns had developed during his run.

 The mandate for Green Lantern: The Animated Series was that it was to be the first CGI show for Warner Brother Animation.
 For veteran producer Bruce Timm this was new territory and making a show that would cost more to produce left he, Giancarlo Volpe and Jim Krieg with some unique challenges.
 The budgetary considerations meant keeping the cast small and finding ways to re-use digital assets.
 It forced them to be creative in their storytelling and ultimately it meant that the show had to be well crafted out of necessity.

-Things had to take place in space because it allowed for a wide open canvas that was easier to produce, and putting the Green Lanterns on the Interceptor for so much of of the first half of the season left them with the ability to build towards the ambitious conclusion in the “Dark Matter” episode.
-All in all the considerations forced the creators of the series to keep things tightly constructed and anything that had to be created had to have a real purpose.
+Things had to take place in space because it allowed for a wide open canvas that was easier to produce, and putting the Green Lanterns on the Interceptor for so much of the first half of the season left them with the ability to build towards the ambitious conclusion in the “Dark Matter” episode.
+All in all the considerations forced the creators of the series to keep things tightly constructed and anything that had to be created had to have a real purpose out of necessity.

 I admittedly wasn’t sure what to think of CGI animation at first but looking back now I don’t think I could have seen it any other way.
-There are things that were done with camera movement and direction that I don’t think could have been done nearly as effectively as they were and, especially in high definition, the show looks great even today.
+There are things that were done with camera movement and direction that I don’t think could have been done nearly as effectively with traditional animation as they were executed with CGI and, especially in high definition, the show looks great even today.

 From the opening notes the music for Green Lantern: The Animated Series has the exact right feel.
 The theme tells your ears exactly what you can expect from what you’re about to watch, capturing the sense of adventure of the Green Lantern universe.
 Composer Frederik Wiedmann received two nominations for the Annie Awards, the animation industry’s version of the Oscars, for his work on the series.
 The score for this show is an unsung hero with Wiedmann’s music underscoring all the emotional beats of every episode.